-Do not pop blood blisters because they typically penetrate multiple layers of skin.
+Do not pop blood blisters because they most likely have penetrated multiple layers of skin.

-People with diabetes and / or neuropathy should never attempt to puncture or break blisters, but should see a medical professional such as a podiatrist or dermatologist for any blister-related problems.
+People with diabetes and / or neuropathy should never attempt to puncture or break blisters, but should see a medical professional such as a podiatrist or dermatologist.instead.

 Over the longer term, blisters can cause changes in your walking or running gait that can lead to more serious muscle, tendon, ligament and joint problems.
-Rarely, blisters can be a symptom of more serious conditions such as the hereditary condition, epidermolysis bullosa or erythema multiforme a hypersensitive reaction to infections or drugs that typically causes blisters on the palms of the hands, the forearms, the soles of the feet, and on the mucous membranes of the body.
+Rarely, they can be a symptom of more serious conditions such as the hereditary condition, epidermolysis bullosa or erythema multiforme, a hypersensitive reaction to infections or drugs.

 Always talk to your doctor if you have soreness, pain, redness, swelling or other indications of foot problems that persist for more than a few days.

 See also IPFH's information on toe blisters.